FarmData2/FarmData2/CONTRIBUTING.md

   - Proper formatting
   - Spelling errors
   - Linting issues (i.e. common coding or stylistic mistakes)
-  - Correctness (by running both new and existing tests)
+  - Correctness (both new and existing tests for staged files are run)
 - Checking documentation for:
   - Spelling errors
-    -Broken links
+  - Broken links
   - Use of inclusive language

 If any of the pre-commit checks fail, the reasons for the failure will be displayed and the commit will not be made.